somebloke1/chroma_mcp_server/docs/rules/testing-and-build-guide.md

 ## Installing for IDE and CLI Usage

-After modifying and testing the MCP server package, you need to rebuild and install it in the Hatch environment for the changes to take effect in Cursor (or any other IDE) or when using the `chroma-client` CLI:
+After modifying and testing the MCP server package, you need to rebuild and install it in the Hatch environment for the changes to take effect in Cursor (or any other IDE) or when using the `chroma-mcp-client` CLI:

 ### Full Version (with AI models for embeddings)